-The goal of this laboratory assignment is:
+The goals of this laboratory assignment are:

-• to become proficient with fixed-point real-time FIR and IIR filtering on the TMS320C6713.
+- to become familiar with the fixed-point digital filter design tools in Matlab and - to become proficient with fixed-point real-time FIR and IIR filtering on the TMS320C6713.

 This assignment extends the work that you did in Lab 2 to redesign your filters to use only fixed-point calculations.
 Fixed-point processing is used in many applications requiring high speed, low power, and/or low cost.
 Although your C6713 processor has a built-in floating point ALU, each part of this assignment requires you to develop code that uses no floating point data types or mathematical operations.